awsdocs/amazon-ecs-bestpractices-guide/doc_source/networking-inbound.md

 ## Amazon API Gateway HTTP API<a name="networking-apigateway"></a>

-Amazon API Gateway HTTP API is a serverless ingress that's suitable for HTTP applications with sudden bursts in request volumes or low request volumes\.
+Amazon API Gateway HTTP API is a server less ingress that's suitable for HTTP applications with sudden bursts in request volumes or low request volumes\.
 For more information, see [What is Amazon API Gateway?](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) in the *API Gateway Developer Guide*\.

 ![\[Diagram showing architecture of a network using API Gateway.\]](http://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/images/apigateway-ingress.png)